-Research suggests that only 6% of people are working the dream job they had envisioned when they were younger.
+Research shows that only 6% of people are working the dream job they had envisioned when they were younger.
 What if it didn’t have to be that way?
 What if you could dramatically catapult your current career forward?
-Here are ten world famous people who encountered tremendous obstacles but still rose to succeed admirably.
-What do they have in common that advances career success?
+Review this list of ten world famous people who encountered tremendous obstacles but still rose to succeed admirably.
+What do they have in common that advanced their career success?

 - Businessman Soichiro Honda failed in getting a job with Toyota.
 He then started his own company, selling piston rings.
 A bomb destroyed his plant in WWII as did an earthquake later.
-He made scooters at home and was spurred on by his friends.
-He succeeded, and today Honda sells motorcycles and cars worldwide.
+In addition, he designed scooters at home while spurred on by his friends.
+But he succeeded, and today Honda sells motorcycles and cars worldwide.

 - Geeky Bill Gates dropped out of college and failed in his first attempt in business with Paul Allen in a company called Traf-O-Data.
-Today Microsoft is one of the best known brands worldwide.
+Today, the whole world recognizes the Microsoft brand.
 Bill Gates is the richest man in the world.

 - Sage Socrates was called “an immoral corrupter of youth” in his time.
-He had new ideas that challenged the thinking of his day.
-He was sentenced to death but he continued his teaching and ideals.
-Eventually he was forced to poison himself.
-Yet, he is considered one of the greatest philosophers of the classical era.
+His new ideas challenged the thinking of his day.
+Although sentenced to death, he continued his teaching and ideals.
+History recognizes him as one of the greatest philosophers of the classical era.

 - TV star Oprah Winfrey lived in rural poverty and was raised on welfare.
-She was abused while growing up and, at the age of fourteen, had a premature child who died.
-As an evening news anchor in Baltimore, she was fired and considered “unfit for TV”.
-She became the first black woman to become a billionaire in world history.
+She experienced abuse while growing up and, at the age of fourteen.
+She gave birth to a premature child who died.
+Later, as an evening news in Baltimore fired her as anchor.
+They considered Oprah “unfit for TV”.
+She persevered with this “one thing.”
+She elevated her career to become the first black woman billionaire in world history.

 - Composer Ludwig van Beethoven was considered awkward on the violin and often neglected to practice.
 His teachers felt he couldn’t compose and would never succeed.
-Yet he composed some of the best selling symphonies through history–and he created five while he was deaf!
+In spite of this, he composed some of the best selling symphonies through history.
+He created five while he was deaf!

 - Author JK Rowlings lived on welfare while raising a child alone.
 She had little and became severely depressed.
 Twelve major publishers rejected her novel.
 Today, the Harry Potter series have sold over 450 million books and nearly $5B in movie sales.
 Eventually it made her one of the richest women in the world.